Hideki Matsui: New York Yankees

 Matsui signed a three-year, $21 million contract with the Yankees on December 19, 2002.
-A parade was held for him in Tokyo to celebrate his signing with the Yankees and many reporters and photographers followed him to the MLB from his home in Tokyo.
+A parade was held for him in Tokyo to celebrate his signing with the Yankees and many reporters and photographers followed him to MLB from his home in Tokyo.

 On March 31, 2003, Matsui made his MLB debut against Toronto Blue Jays in Canada.
 He became the first Japanese player who made his MLB debut in Canada.
 He hit an RBI single in his first MLB at-bat and, at the 2003 Yankee home opener, he became the first Yankee to hit a grand slam in his first game at Yankee Stadium.
 Matsui went on to hit .287 with 16 home runs and 106 RBIs.
 On defense, he led the AL in errors by an outfielder, with eight.

-In the postseason of that year, he became the first Japanese player to hit a home run in the World Series, in Game Two of the 2003 World Series against the Florida Marlins.
+In the 2003 MLB postseason, he became the first Japanese player to hit a home run in the World Series, in Game Two of the 2003 World Series against the Florida Marlins.

-In a controversial vote, Matsui narrowly lost the Rookie of the Year Award to Ángel Berroa after two writers, Jim Souhan and Bill Ballou, refused to include him on their ballots due to his age.
+Matsui narrowly lost the Rookie of the Year Award to Ángel Berroa after two writers, Jim Souhan and Bill Ballou, refused to include him on their ballots due to his age.
 Yankees owner George Steinbrenner responded by pointing out this had not prevented either writer from voting for Ichiro Suzuki or Kazuhiro Sasaki, both of whom had previously played in the NPB for several years and were the two oldest players to have received the award, and stated he felt Matsui had been robbed.

 In his second season, Matsui finished 2004 with a .298 average with 31 home runs and 108 RBIs.
 He was the American League All-Star Final Vote winner in 2004.
 In 2005, Matsui set MLB career highs with a .305 average and 116 RBIs.

 On November 15, 2005, Matsui signed a four-year deal for $52 million, surpassing Ichiro Suzuki as the highest paid Japanese player in baseball, and securing his place with the Yankees through 2009.
 In 2006, Matsui finished his fourth season with a .302 average with eight home runs and 29 RBIs after missing most of the season due to a wrist injury.